Submissions

 The MS word of the manuscript template and authors guidelines can be downloaded here.

-This proposed journal adopts guidelines for referencing as they are recommended and illustrated in the Publication Manual of the American Psychological Association (sixth edition), i.e. APA style.
-All articles should be typewritten and single-spaced (with one inch [2.5 cm] margin throughout) using Times New Roman Font Type with 12pt in size.
+This proposed journal adopts guidelines for referencing as they are recommended and illustrated in the Publication Manual of the American Psychological Association (seventh edition), i.e. APA style.
+All articles should be typewritten and single spaced (with one inch [2.5 cm] margin throughout) using Times New Roman Font Type with 12pt in size.

 The manuscript must be prepared in English using standard written English and British style of spelling.

-This should include: (i) the name(s) of the author(s) (ii) a title indicating precisely and concisely what the paper is all about (iii) the institutional affiliation(s) of and address(es) of the author(s) (iv) the e-mail address, telephone and fax number of the corresponding author.
+This should include: (i) the name(s) of the author(s) (ii) a title indicating precisely and concisely what the paper is all about (iii) the institutional affiliation(s) of and address(es) of the author(s) (iv) the e-mail address of the corresponding author.

 The provision of four to five keywords would contribute to indexing purposes.

 The authors must divide the paper into clearly defined and numbered sections using Hindu-Arabic numerals.
-The subsections should be numbered as 1.1, 1.1.1, 1.1.2, 1.2 etc.
+Type each section heading on a separate line using the appropriate style from the style list.
+The subsections should be numbered sequentially as 1.1, 1.1.1, 1.1.2, 1.2 etc. Paragraphs that immediately follow a section heading are leading paragraphs and should not be indented, according to standard publishing style.
+The same goes for leading paragraphs of subsections and sub-subsections.

-All tables and figures should have a heading and a number such as Table 1, Table 2, Figure 1, Figure 2 etc. as well as the source.
+All tables and figures should have a heading and a number such as Table 1, Table 2, Figure 1 (use Figure in Styles), Figure 2 etc. as well as the source.
 These tables and figures must be inserted within the paper, avoiding doing so at the end of the paper.
+Use Times New Roman font throughout the manuscript, in the sizes and styles shown in Table 1.
+The table caption and table should be indented to the left.

 Authors are encouraged to practice appropriately both author prominent, i.e. Ismail and Osman-Gani (2012) ... and information prominent, i.e. ...
 (Ismail & Osman-Gani, 2012) citing.
 The authenticity of the source of literature matters in deciding on the scholarly merit of the concerned paper.